AI Grand Est ENACT – Making Eastern France a European Leader in Artificial Intelligence

 Increase the Number of Trained Students

-The aim is to double the number of trained individuals, particularly in AI university courses.
-The project also aims to integrate AI into existing university courses, such as Chemistry, Biology, and Medicine.
-Reflections and experiments will also be conducted on pedagogical innovation and the evolution of educational content integrating AI.
+The project aims to double the number of trained individuals, particularly in AI university courses.
+It also plans to integrate AI into existing university courses, such as Chemistry, Biology, and Medicine.
+This also include time for reflections and experiments on pedagogical innovation and the evolution of educational content integrating AI.

 Promote Transdisciplinary Research Around AI on the Strengths of the Region